When will the 2018 certification exams be available?

 What is the duration of the exam?

-You will have 1.5 hours to answer the Certified CloudBees Jenkins Engineer exam questions and two hours for the Certified CloudBees Jenkins Platform Engineer questions.
-Please be sure to arrive at the test site 15 minutes before the start time of your session.
+You will have 1.5 hours to answer the Certified Jenkins Engineer exam questions and two hours for the Certified CloudBees Jenkins Engineer questions.
+Please be sure to arrive at the test site 15 minutes before the start time of your exam.

 How do you track the test duration?